 Who wants to join me on a quick flight to Phuket?
 This summer I had the chance to fly from the Philippines to Thailand for a few days.
 After spending some time in Bangkok, I boarded Air Asia for my trip from Bangkok to Phuket.

 Why did I choose to travel to Phuket?
-While I had spent time in the glorious cities of Bangkok and Chiang Mai, I was ready to tackle the beach and Phuket.
+While I had spent time in the glorious cities of Bangkok and Chiang Mai, I was ready to tackle the beach and the tropical island of Phuket.
 While Bangkok offers a metropolitan look at Thai life and Chiang Mai is full of culture, Phuket is something entirely different.